Skip to content

 Labour Market Policy

 Particular attention is paid to the impact on labour market integration, employability and social inclusion.
 Research covers advisory, support and placement processes, earnings replacement benefits and the support instruments of labour market policy, including vocational preparation schemes, publicly funded employment, continuing professional development (CPD) and assistance with integration.
-The analyses take into account gender aspects, current social developments and labour market policy reforms.
-They look at benefit recipients and unemployed or employed people as individuals while also considering their respective family situations.
+The analyses take into account current social developments and labour market policy reforms.
+They look at benefit recipients and unemployed or employed people as individuals while also considering gender aspects and their respective family situations.

 In this context, the IAB also looks into how key players act and interact, such as job centres, benefit recipients, companies, employment agencies and the staff who work there, and the institutions tasked with providing supporting measures.
-The research is based on the quantitative analysis of process and survey data (field experiments and non-experimental, econometric impact analyses) and on qualitative analyses (non-standardised surveys, participant observations).
+The research is based on the quantitative analysis of process and survey data (such as non-experimental, econometric impact analyses or field experiments) and on qualitative analyses (such as non-standardised surveys or participant observations).
 While quantitative research primarily determines the impact of various instruments, qualitative research investigates the implementation of labour market policy and the mechanisms through which it takes effect.

 Activities